-The diploma graduation fee will be assessed when the student registers in the fourth semester.
+The diploma graduation fee will be charged when the student registers on WebAdvisor.

 Calendar

 Students must satisfy the schedule of studies requirements for the Associate Diploma Calendar in effect at the time of their last admission to the program if possible.